 Methyl bromide deadline and alternatives

-Recapture or destruction of methyl bromide emissions at the end of fumigation will be compulsory from 28 August 2021.
+The deadline for the compulsory recapture or destruction of methyl bromide emissions at the end of fumigation has been extended to 28 February 2022.
 Find out what it means for you and what we're doing as the deadline approaches.

 What is methyl bromide?